|

 somewhat thin and soft, with coarse serrations on margins.
 The

-leaves on the upper parts are small-sized and lack petioles.
-Flowers
+leaves on the upper parts are small and lack petioles.
+Flowers are

-sparsely set themselves in panicles on stem tips and droop down.
+sparsely set in panicles on the stem tips and droop downward.
+Light

-Light blue-purple corollas are bell-shaped with tips spreading out,
+blue-purple corollas are bell-shaped with tips spreading out, 2--3cm

-2--3cm long, and lobes somewhat bending backward.
-Calyx lobes are in
+long, and lobes somewhat bending backward.
+The calyx lobes are

-a lanceolate shape with entire margins.
+lanceolate in shape, with entire margins.
 Bloom time:

 August-September. |